Regenerative food systems

 A selection of published material for holistic thinking and food system regeneration.

-By subscribing to our monthly newsletter you will receive up-to-date and original information for scientists, stakeholders and the general public.
+By subscribing to our newsletter you will receive up-to-date and original information for scientists, stakeholders and the general public.
 Our communication will primarily focus on three areas: trends and business opportunities linked to voluntary carbon markets and climate smart agriculture; technical information on sustainable agronomic practices and project results; and the emergence of new business models based on holistic and regenerative approaches relevant to rural communities.